How do I begin development for Live Activities?

 Notifications have a fixed layout, with no ability to animate nor buttons to interact with.

 Live Activities have custom UI and are far richer.
-Can be animated up to two seconds (or more see here).
+Can be animated up to two seconds (with some exceptions.
+See here).
 Can also have buttons added onto them.
 Live Activity is also positioned at where the dynamic island is at.
 It persists on the screen and morphs into different presentations

 What’s the difference between Live Activity and Dynamic Island?